ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The Mail Receiver, after preparing a report, **MUST** evaluate the provided reporting URIs (See [@!I-D.ietf-dmarc-dmarcbis]) in the order given.
+If any of the URIs are malformed, they SHOULD be ignored.
 An attempt **MUST** be made to deliver an aggregate report to every remaining URI, up to the Receiver's limits on supported URIs.

 If delivery is not possible because the services advertised by the